Shrey7174/AI-Agent/README.md

 ```bash
 python -m app.main
 ```
-# Usage

-    Connect to LinkedIn
-    Click "Connect to LinkedIn" on the dashboard to authenticate with your account.

-    Generate a Post
-    Click "Generate Content" — the AI agent will research trending topics and create a LinkedIn post.

-    Schedule a Post
-    Use "Schedule Post" to add it to your content calendar.
-    The background scheduler will publish it automatically.

 # Automated Posting
 Background scheduler (APScheduler) that automatically publishes content to LinkedIn at a set time.